An Update on The Disclosure Pilot

 Finally, James Kirby discussed preparing for the CMC: Disclosure Models, Questionnaires and beyond.

 8.00am – 8.30am – Registration with coffee / tea and pastries and bacon rolls

 8.30am – 9.30am – Breakfast briefing followed by a Q and A (slightly later start time for the seminar)

-9.30am – Seminar ends with an opportunity for a private guided tour around the Supreme Court UK.
+9.30am – Seminar ended with an opportunity for a private guided tour around the Supreme Court UK.

-The breakfast briefing is free of charge to attend.
-Please email Lisa Wilson to reserve a place at the seminar.
+The breakfast briefing was free of charge to attend.

 Event registration and payment